Mireille Ribière, Barthes, Philosophy Insights, Humanities-Ebooks, 90 pages

 ‘Georges Perec, Roland Barthes: l’élève et le maître’, 16 pages

 Abstract: Throughout his writing career, Perec acknowledged Barthes as his master.
 Yet Barthes never recognized him as a major writer.
-This paper examines in detail the similarities and, most importantly, the divergences between the two.
+This paper examines in detail the similarities and, most importantly, the divergences between their respective approaches to literature.